Carrots Are Orange

 What are the four types of germs?

-Bacteria are tiny, one-celled creatures that get nutrients from their environments in order to live.
+Bacteria are tiny, one-celled creatures that get nutrients from their environments to live.

 Viruses need to be inside living cells to grow and reproduce.
-Most viruses can’t survive very long if they’re not inside a host, which is a living thing like a plant, animal, or person.
-Some viruses live for a short time on surfaces such as handles, knobs, and countertops.
-So, it is important to wash your hands often.
+Most viruses can’t survive very long if they’re not inside a host, a living thing like a plant, animal, or person.
+Some viruses live on surfaces such as handles, knobs, and countertops for a short time.
+So, it is essential to wash your hands often.

 Fungi are multi-celled plant-like organisms.
-Unlike other plants, fungi cannot make their own food from soil, water, and air.
+Unlike other plants, fungi cannot make food from soil, water, and air.
 Instead, fungi get their nutrition from plants, people, and animals.

 Protozoa are one-cell organisms that love moisture and often spread diseases through water.
 Some protozoa cause intestinal infections that lead to diarrhea, nausea, and belly pain.